Call 561-272-0800

 What are the Different Formats of these Meetings, and What Activities Take Place?

-12-step meetings come in various formats, each with its structure and focus.
-The format of a meeting influences the activities that take place and how participants engage with the content.
+12-step meetings come in various formats.
+Each format has its structure and focus.
+The format of a meeting influences the activities that take place.
+The format also affects how participants engage with the content.

 Meeting FormatDescriptionActivities